 Using dried beans: to soak or not to soak

-There has been some debate on whether or not to soak beans before cooking them.
-Some people claim that beans cooked without soaking have a better texture and are more flavorful.1 Others believe that pre-soaking beans helps reduce gas causing agents (alpha-galactosides) and anti-nutrients (phytic acid).1,2 There isn’t any peer-reviewed research that has reported on the gastrointestinal effects of soaked or non-soaked beans.
-However, scientists have shown that our perception of gas production from beans tends to be exaggerated.3
+There isn’t any peer-reviewed research that has reported on the gastrointestinal effects of soaked or non-soaked beans.
+However, scientists have shown that our perception of gas production from beans tends to be exaggerated.(3)

-With that said, I soak beans before I cook with them.
-The bean soaking process I use is two steps.
-First, add boiling water to the beans and soak for two hours.
-Second, rinse the beans and soak in cold water overnight.
-Yes, this is time consuming.
 However, the boiling water step is required if you want to help reduce the alpha-galactosides (what the bacteria in the lower intestine consume to create gas).
 To save time, I often pre-soak my beans in bulk and then freeze them in quart size yogurt containers.

 Nutrition information (per 1.5 cup serving, 10 servings total):